voiceflow/runtime-client-js/README.md

 #### Enabling Stricter Typing

 The `.variables` submodule supports stricter typing, as long as you provide a variable **schema** to the `RuntimeClient`.
-Once you do, the `.variables` methods like `.get()` will be able to intelligently determine the variable type, based on the variable name you pass as an argument.
+Once you do, the `.variables` methods like `.get()` will be able to intelligently determine the variable type, based on the variable name you pass as an argument (see below).

 Since Voiceflow apps are loaded in at runtime, it is impossible for the `RuntimeClient` to deduce the types of variables for you.
 So it is up to you to define what types you expect to receive from your Voiceflow app.